Velo: About Packages

 There are 2 types of pre-built packages available to add to your Velo site:

-You can add packages to your site in the Package Manager, which you can access from the Packages & Apps section of the Velo Sidebar (Wix Editor) or the Code sidebar (Wix Studio).
+You can add packages to your site in the Package Manager, which you can access from the Packages & Apps section of the Code sidebar (Wix Editor) or the Code sidebar (Wix Studio).
 To add a package, click Install Velo Package or Install packages from npm.
 Then select the package you want and click Install.
 For more information, see the articles for each package type.

-If there isn't already a package that meets your needs, you can also create your own custom app.
+If there isn't already a package that meets your needs, you can also create your own custom app to reuse code and other functionality across multiple sites.

 Built using the Velo APIs, Velo packages are created specifically for Wix websites and work seamlessly with Wix elements and apps.
 Unlike npm packages, Velo package use cases are very specific to your Wix site.